ansfl/DVL-DeepONet/README.md

-DVL-DeepONet is a physics-guided operator-learning framework for robust Doppler Velocity Log (DVL) velocity estimation in Autonomous Underwater Vehicles (AUVs).
-The framework integrates Deep Operator Networks with DVL measurement physics to provide velocity estimation of AUV under noisy measurements, DVL-only operation, and partial beam-outage conditions.
+DVL-DeepONet is a physics-guided operator-learning framework for robust Doppler velocity log (DVL) velocity estimation in autonomous underwater vehicles (AUVs).
+The framework integrates deep operator networks with DVL measurement physics to provide velocity vector of AUV under noisy measurements, DVL-only operation, and partial beam-outage conditions.

 This repository contains three Jupyter notebook versions of DVL-DeepONet for estimating velocity vector from DVL measurements, with  baseline comparisons.